DansPlaying/OpenMarket/src/pages/terms.md

 ---

-Thank you for choosing **Open Market Investment Ink** as your wholesale partner for ophthalmic products and supplies.
+Thank you for choosing **OPEN MARKET inversiones inc** as your wholesale partner for ophthalmic products and supplies.